Most Popular Hybrid Cars in New Zealand

 Ford Escape PHEV

-The Escape PHEV is Ford’s first plug-in hybrid SUV.
-It has an EV range of 56km and delivers a combined fuel economy of 1.6L/100km.
-The car also comes in an ST-Line X model, which starts at $68,990 and offers higher tech levels and luxury plus sports styling.
+The new Escape ST-Line X Plug-in Hybrid FWD has an EV range of around 56km and delivers a combined fuel economy of 1.6L/100km.
+The car boasts an impressive range of luxury and safety features, plus sports styling.

 MG HS PHEV